siemens/fluffi/usage.md

 - the properties of a group in the `Systems` tab (click on a group name)
 - the properties of a system in the `Systems` tab (click on a system name)

-IMPORTANT:  When managing agents with the agent manager, you need to enable the agent manager by setting it to `ACTIVE` in the `Options` dialog on the  `Systems` tab.
+IMPORTANT:  When managing agents with the agent manager, you need to enable the agent manager by setting it to `ACTIVE` in the `Settings` button on the `Systems` tab.
 Setting it to `KILL` will kill all currently running agents.
 As a result, you can easily replace FLUFFI or targets binaries.

 Note: The agent manager is implemented by two components: A periodic [polemarch task](srv/fluffi/data/polenext/manageAgents.py), and a [python REST server](srv/fluffi/data/ftp/files/restStarter) that is deployed to the runner machines and waits for commands to execute.
 The latter is one of the reasons why you should NEVER run FLUFFI in an untrusted environment.